Lucky-7-s/Task-Flow/README.md

 - Anything else that is not MVP

 ## Functional Components
-- Intro
+- Home
     - App Landing Page
 - NavBar
--     - Navigation Menu
+    - Navigation Menu
 - Login
     - Allows users to log in and manage their tasks on the site.
 - Tasks